On the discrete analog of gamma-Lomax distribution: properties and applications: Structural properties

-In this section, we consider the cumulative residual entropy proposed by Rao et al. (2004).
-According to them, it is more general than the Shannon Entropy in that its definition is valid in both the continuous and discrete domains, secondly it possesses more general mathematical properties than the Shannon entropy and thirdly, it can be easily computed from sample data and these computations asymptotically converge to the true values.
+The cumulative residual entropy proposed by Rao et al. $(2004).$ According to them, it is more general than the Shannon Entropy in that its definition is valid in both the continuous and discrete domains, secondly it possesses more general mathematical properties than the Shannon entropy and thirdly, it can be easily computed from the sample data and they converge asymptotically to the true values.
 It is given by $\eta_{CRE}=-\sum_{x=0}^{\infty}P(X>x)\log P(X>x).$ In our case it is given by